Beyond Compliance: The DPP as a Business Tool

 | No vendor lock-in | Open standards (GS1 Digital Link), portable identifiers, no proprietary exit traps |

-| Engagement features | Repair guides, recall channels, loyalty triggers, lightweight internal feedback forms |
+| Voluntary service links | Repair guides, recall channels, opt-in loyalty, lightweight feedback forms |

 Not every provider will score well on all of these.
 But these are the criteria that separate a compliance-only tool from a platform that delivers ongoing business value.